r-token/the-golden-hurricast/src/pages/2022-09-02-davis-brin-dane-evans/index.md

 And one last note on EPA.
 It’s not perfect and different sources of data use different models.
 So don’t focus on the absolute value of the numbers but more the trends and comparisons that are the most important parts to focus on.

-Now, with that incredibly long tangent out of the way, let’s go back to November 19th, 2020.
+Now, with that incredibly long tangent out of the way, let’s go back to the night of November 19th, 2020.
 After injuries knocked both Zach Smith and Seth Boomer out of the game, third-string quarterback Davis Brin enters looking at a 14-0 deficit with just over a quarter left to play.

 And he responded with  the type of performance Tulsa hadn’t seen—at least not with any regularity—since the 2016 season.
 Brin accounted for 266 yards, three touchdowns (including one with his legs) and led Tulsa to a stunning comeback over the Green Wave.